pisoc/pisoc-site-source/content/contact.md

     <div class="row tall-row">
       <div class="col-md-12">
-        <h2>Facebook</h2>
+        <h2>Socials</h2>
         <h3>
-          If you're a member of the society, you can also join our
+          - If you're a member of the society, you can join our
           <a href="https://www.facebook.com/groups/ubupisoc">Facebook group</a>.
+          - We usually hang around in our <a href="https://discord.com/invite/8yMqzya">Discord server</a>

         </h3>
       </div>
     </div>